Lakes & Rivers in St. George, UT

 The stunning red rock landscapes of St. George, Utah, are complemented by a network of nearby reservoirs and the historic Virgin River, offering an array of opportunities for outdoor recreation and relaxation.

-Although St. George itself doesn’t host large natural lakes, several reservoirs nearby provide scenic and recreational opportunities within a short drive.
-Just 15 miles northeast lies Quail Creek Reservoir, known for its clear blue water ideal for boating, fishing, and swimming.
+Just 15 miles northeast of St. George, lies Quail Creek Reservoir, known for its clear blue water ideal for boating, fishing, and swimming.

-Closer still, in neighboring Ivins, Ivins Reservoir is a family-friendly spot for a casual day of picnicking, canoeing, and scenic views.
-These reservoirs and lakes near St. George provide diverse aquatic adventures that complement the region’s desert climate and landscape.
+In neighboring Ivins, Ivins Reservoir is a family-friendly spot for a casual day of picnicking, canoeing, and scenic views.

 The Virgin River